Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 Preparation:

-2.Grate the carrots with narrow strips (I use a grater for Korean carrots) and lightly fry them,
+2. Grate the carrots into narrow strips (I use a grater for Korean carrots) and lightly fry them,

-3.Crab sticks cut into small strips,
+3.Cut crab sticks into small strips

-5. Stir crab sticks, garlic, mayonnaise and grated cheese (you can leave a little cheese on top of the sprinkle, but you can not leave it, anyway the crust will be beautiful ...), we will have a "crab coat",
+5.Mix crab sticks, garlic, mayonnaise and grated cheese (a little cheese can be left on top, but you don’t have to leave it, the crust will still be beautiful...), this will be our “crab coat”

-6. Put the fried pieces of fish in a baking dish, put the carrots on top and cover with the resulting mixture ("fur coat"), if you left part of the grated cheese, sprinkle them ...
+6.Place the fried pieces of fish in a baking dish, place carrots on top and cover with the resulting mixture (“coat”), if you left some of the grated cheese, sprinkle with it…

-(and now, for clarity, in the form of a diagram: fish + carrots + "fur coat" ...).
+(and now for clarity in the form of a diagram: fish + carrots + “fur coat” ...).

-7. If the fish was pre-fried, then bake in the oven at 180-200 ° C for ~ 15-20 minutes until golden brown, but I do not fry, so I baked for ~ 30 minutes.
+7.If the fish was pre-fried, then bake in the oven at 180-200°C for ~ 15-20 minutes until golden brown, but I don’t fry, so I baked for ~ 30 minutes.

 3rd filling option - tomatoes:

-On the forum we have a slightly similar (in theory ...) recipe from Valeria - http://forum.say7.info/topic89570.html
+On the forum we have a slightly similar (in theory...) recipe from Valeria - http://forum.say7.info/topic89570.html

-Thanks for stopping by !!!
+Thanks for stopping by!!!